nethesis/phone-island/docs/EVENTS.md

     }
   }

-- `phone-island-detached` The dispatch of destroy webrtc instance with phone-island (switch to physical device)
+- `phone-island-detach` The event to destroy webrtc instance with phone-island

   ```json
   {